hervyqa/hervyqa/README.md

 ## Profile

-A technical writer, software developer and has expertise in data-focused programming languages,​such as Python, R, Julia and SQL.
+A technical writer, software developer and has expertise in data-focused programming languages, such as Python, R, Julia and SQL.
 Building [hervyqa.dev] as a personal site and simple note to learn security, privacy and scientific tips in the fields of Data Science and Artificial Intelligence (AI) with free software (Free Software).
-Has experience developing [Linux] based operating systems, active contribution in the Open Source and [FOSS] communities.
+Has experience developing [GNU/Linux] based operating systems, active contribution in the Open Source and [FOSS] communities.

 ## Contact